-Indian clubs for beginners, a lesson plan
+Indian clubs for beginners, a full lesson plan

 In 2018, we introduced a new beginner, who had never touched Indian clubs before, to our step by step approach.
 We got him to do heart shaped swings and different workouts with Indian clubs, documenting the whole thing on our Facebook page over 5 weekly 1 hour long episodes filmed live.

 Due to the popular response, we kept the first episode of Indian clubs for beginners available for everyone.

 It is a fantastic resource on how to get started with Indian clubs, and avoid classic mistakes.